Developing impactful innovations for communities

 Doctoral Candidate

-Soils & Biogeochemistry, UC-Davis
+Soils & Biogeochemistry, UC Davis

 My research develops and evaluates novel techniques to track water use and stress needed for irrigation management in wine grapes, almonds, and processing tomatoes using remote sensing and eddy covariance systems.